rsyncOSX/RsyncOSX_archived/README.md

 The app is signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.
 See [signing and notarizing](https://rsyncosx.github.io/Notarized) for info.

-Important: from macOS 10.15 Catalina, notarization is required by default for all software.
+**Important**: from macOS 10.15 Catalina, notarization is required by default for all software.
 RsyncOSX is signed and notarized and a new signed and notarized release will be available shortly after release of macOS 10.15.

 ### Changelog